As students near completion of the Bachelor of Science in Computer Science and Software Engineering, they must enroll in a 10-credit capstone course.

 Projects must be considered challenging for an advanced CSS student, well-defined, and utilize competencies gained in the CSS core and CSS Elective courses.

 Due to the length of some projects, it is possible, upon the approval of the CSS faculty advisor, to divide the Capstone over two or more quarters.
 If a project extends over two or more quarters, students may need to prepare a status report for evaluation and grading by the faculty advisor.

 One quarter prior to beginning your Capstone, you should make an appointment with:

 Back to top

 There are five options from which a student must choose when starting the internship process.
-Each option lists circumstances and criteria, which will help shape the cooperative education experience.
+Each option lists circumstances and criteria, which will help shape the Capstone experience.
 Before choosing, students should give careful consideration as to which option will be most beneficial to their individual interests and circumstances.